Fishing - The Art of Fall Trout Fishing

 Even experienced anglers make avoidable mistakes in fall trout fishing.
 Some of the most common include:

-• Fishing too fast and not spending enough time on promising water
+• Fishing too quickly and not spending enough time on productive water

 • Ignoring deeper or slower water when trout are holding there